-Finally the normalisation of the grids should be set, and the APPLgrid .root files exported for use.
+Finally the normalisation of the grids should be set, and the APPLgrid .root files or fastNLO .tab files exported for use.
 This is accomplished in the finalise phase of the analysis.
-For the normalisation the treatment of the grids is once again analogous to that of the histograms1.
+For the normalisation the treatment of the grids is once again analogous to that of the histograms.
 For each histogram/grid pair to be scaled the following should be called:

 '''

 // Histogram normalisation

 scale(h_distribution, normalisation);

 // Grid normalisation

-a_distribution->scale(normalisation);
+g_distribution->scale(normalisation);

 '''